Emmanuel-Bolanos/expressApp/readme.md

 To create a new book send a POST request to http://localhost:5000/books and include the book data on the body.
 If the validation rules are not followed, a corresponding error will be returned.
 Furthermore, attempting to duplicate an existing book will result in a 409 status code and a notification to the user to let him know that duplicates are not allowed.

+To update information in a book use a PUT request with the GUID of the book you want to modify: http://localhost:5000/books/jL_DJvZy6rlOQtMsgusv5 .
+To make an update you must change at least 1 value.
+If the change creates a duplicate of any book in the db, an error will be send to the user.

 Delete a book with a DELETE request to http://localhost:5000/books/:GUID .
 If the GUID is not found a 404 code is returned.